-The documentation of disability is written proof that a disability exists.
-Documentation is necessary to determine if there is a substantial limitation to a major life activity such as learning, walking, talking, seeing, hearing, etc. It also provides information the college needs in order to consider accommodations for equal DSS.
-Documentation of disability is kept in a secured site in the DSS office, separate from the student’s college file.
-The extend of documentation required may vary depending on the claimed disability and requested accommodations.
-Additional documentation may be requested as needed in order to provide the most appropriate accommodations.
-Documents such as IEPs and Section 504 Plans may be considered appropriate documentation.
+Documentation of disability is written proof that a disability exists.
+Documentation is necessary to determine if there is a substantial limitation to a major life activity such as learning, walking, talking, seeing, hearing, etc. It also provides information the college needs in order to consider accommodations.

-- Determine if the documentation shows that the disability causes a substantial limitation to a major life activity such as learning, hearing, seeing, speaking, walking, etc.
+- Determine if the disability causes a substantial limitation to a major life activity such as learning, hearing, seeing, speaking, walking, etc.

 - Determine eligibility for specific accommodations for equal DSS.